AnneEstoppey/flask-folium-app/README.md

 PLEASE NOTE: the app is not presently online due to costs.
 We have deployed this app on DigitalOcean during a limited time to test it.

 # Project description
-The well data maps shows the position of all exploration wellbores on the Norwegian shelf.
+The well data map shows the position of all exploration wellbores on the Norwegian shelf.
 Wellbores are grouped into clusters when zooming out.
 By clicking on a wellbore position, a popup comes up with additional information.

 <br>
     <img src="static/images/foliumapp_screenshot1.jpg" class="centerImage" width="550">